 Packages can be as big or as small as necessary in order to contain a logical solution.
-This promotes granularity of solutions, and allows them to focus on more narrow problems.
-With this approach, less assumptions need to be made, less conditions satisfied, the packages become lighter and more versatile.
-With separation of concerns, interoperability also increases.
+This promotes the granularity of solutions and allows them to focus on more narrow problems.
+With this approach, fewer assumptions need to be made, less conditions satisfied, the packages become lighter and more versatile.
+With the separation of concerns, interoperability also increases.

 Modularity in WordPress

 Although WordPress exposes the same API to all extensions, there is no unified package format.
 Instead, WordPress extensions have the form of either plugin or theme.
 Furthermore, plugins may be must-use, and are installed in a different way to regular plugins; and themes may extend other themes, making them child themes.
 Finally, there are dropins, which are neither plugins nor themes but provide yet another way of customizing WP behavior by outright replacing certain aspects of it.
 Perhaps due to the above, there is no unified way of installing or distributing extensions.
 There is no notion of “package”, and therefore no package management is available.